jusbuckingham/kofa/README.md

 As a user I want too..

 - Create a profile containing name, email address, phone number, physical address & voter preferences.
-- I want to immediatly see voter suggestions based on my ballot and the reasons for the choices.
+- Immediatly see voter suggestions based on my ballot and the reasons for the choices.
-- I want to be able to copy these choices as a cheatsheet or download them as a pdf.
+- Be able to copy these choices as a cheatsheet or download them as a pdf.